 Year 3-8 students have the option of bringing a specific personal device, a Chromebook, to school.
+This page sets out the BYOD policy and guidelines.
+To learn more about our approach to their usage and effectiveness, visit the Technology page.

 Students who intend to bring a personal Chromebook to school will be asked to sign a BYOD agreement which is to be returned to the classroom teacher prior to them bringing their device to school.